 Mistake No: 1 -Exposing the Battery to Heat

 Heat has a negative impact on lithium-ion batteries.
-According to a Study by Feng Leng, Cher Ming Tan and Michael Pecht which was published in Nature states the temperature is known to have a significant impact on the performance, safety, and lifetime of lithium-ion batteries.
+According to a study,the temperature is known to have a significant impact on the performance of li-ion batteries.
 As the phone battery gets warm, the chemical reaction inside the battery gets faster which may cause breakdown of the electrolytes.

 As per Apple, a leading smartphone company says that batteries are designed to perform in an ideal comfort zone temperatures of 16° to 22° C. Exposing it to temperatures higher than 35° C can permanently damage capacity of the battery.

 Mistake No: 2 – Waiting for the Battery to Completely Discharge before Charging

 When 100% of total battery capacity is used up, it completes one battery cycle.
 You might be surprised to know that each battery has a limited number of charge cycles.
 Waiting for your device’s battery to completely die before charging does no good to the lifespan of the battery.